GabrielMoreau/uvmat-doc/help/README.md

 ### 1.2 The package

-The master piece is a Matlab GUI, made of a Matlab figure *uvmat.fig* and an associated set of sub-functions in the file _uvmat.m_.
+The master piece is a Matlab GUI, made of a Matlab figure **uvmat.fig** and an associated set of sub-functions in the file `uvmat.m`.
-The menu bar at the top of the GUI, push buttons and editing box in *uvmat.fig* activate the Matlab sub-functions (_callback_ functions) in _uvmat.m_.
+The menu bar at the top of the GUI, push buttons and editing box in **uvmat.fig** activate the Matlab sub-functions (_callback_ functions) in `uvmat.m`.
 The package also contains the following set of GUI.

-- *browse_data.fig*: scans the data directory of a project.
+- **browse_data.fig**: scans the data directory of a project.
-- *editxml.fig*: displays and edits XML files according to an XML schema.
+- **editxml.fig**: displays and edits XML files according to an XML schema.
    XML reading and editing is performed by the toolbox [xmltree](http://www.artefact.tk/software/matlab/xml/), integrated in the package _UVMAT_ as a subdirectory /@xmltree.
-- *geometry_calib.fig*: determines geometric calibration parameters for relating image to physical coordinates.
+- **geometry_calib.fig**: determines geometric calibration parameters for relating image to physical coordinates.
   The toolbox <http://www.vision.caltech.edu/bouguetj/calib_doc/> is used, integrated in the package _UVMAT_ as a subdirectory /toolbox_calib.
-- *get_field.fig*: selects coordinates and field in a general NetCDF file.
+- **get_field.fig**: selects coordinates and field in a general NetCDF file.
-- *series.fig*: applies various processing functions to series of fields.
+- **series.fig**: applies various processing functions to series of fields.
   A set of functions is integrated in the package as a subdirectory /series, but new functions can be introduced by the user.
-- *set_object.fig*: creates and edits geometric objects used to project data: points, lines, planes...
+- **set_object.fig**: creates and edits geometric objects used to project data: points, lines, planes...
-- *view_field.fig*: is a GUI complementing UVMAT for plotting projected data.
+- **view_field.fig**: is a GUI complementing UVMAT for plotting projected data.

 Functions in the package are used to generate file names, to read files and plot data, and to perform various ancillary tasks.
 The full set of functions is listed in [overview of the package](#14-appendix-overview-of-the-package-functions).

 ### 1.3 Documentation and help

-The present on-line document is the reference document for the version currently available on the svn server.
+The present on-line document is the reference document for the version currently available on the Git server.
 Features not yet implemented or tested (in particular 3D features) are marked by `**`.
 The document is accessible within Matlab by help buttons in the GUIs.

-A short comment about each GUI element, called _uicontrol_ (push buttons, edit boxes, menus..), as well as the _tag name_ of this _uicontrol_, is provided as a tool tip window by moving the mouse over it.
+A short comment about each GUI element, called _uicontrol_ (push buttons, edit boxes, menus...), as well as the _tag name_ of this _uicontrol_, is provided as a tool tip window by moving the mouse over it.
-In the present help document, a GUI element is quoted as *GUI*, its tags as *[tag]*, a file name in the package is enhanced as _fct name.m_, and commands on the Matlab workspace as `>> command`.
+In the present help document, a GUI element is quoted as **GUI**, its tags as *[tag]*, a file name in the package is enhanced as `fct name.m`, and commands on the Matlab workspace as `>> command`.
 The tag name can be also obtained by pressing the right hand mouse button on the element.

 Information is also provided as comments in each function.